unahouExosite/docs/murano/products/device_api/http/README.md

 ```

 * `<alias>` is the alias you monitor for new datapoints.
-* `Request-Timeout` specifies the how long to wait on changes.  `<timeout>` is a millisecond value and cannot be more than 300 seconds (300000 ms).
+* `Request-Timeout` specifies how long to wait on changes. `<timeout>` is a millisecond value and cannot be more than 300 seconds (300,000 ms).
 * `If-Modified-Since` specifies waiting on aliases since the `<timestamp>`. `<timestamp>` can be timestamp seconds since 1970-01-01 00:00:00 UTC or standard <a href=http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html>HTTP-Date</a> format.
-If this is not specified it defaults to "now".
+If this is not specified, it defaults to "now."

 ### response